erashish41/react-vite-practice/01_react_vite/src/source.md

                     cmponents as props to reflect the update status
 d.
 Callback Functions: EV can be used as callback function to handle asynchronous operations
                     or to update state based on result of operation

+14.Event Propagation (EP)
+- EP is done only when all the data is shown in same div
+- React follows the same event propogation model as JS DOM events.
+- EP refers the process of how events propogate or travel through DOM hierarchy.

+- 3 types of EP
+a.
+Catpuring Phase: The event starts from root of DOM and goes down to the target element
+b.
+Bubbling Phase: The event starts from target element bubbles up to the root of DOM
+c.
+Target Phase: The event reaches the target element

+- Target element can be <td>, <tr>
+- React provides a way to stop event propagation using the stopPropagation.
+- React does not recommend to use EventListener
+- we have to use onClickCapture to  get the data from target element to root of DOM